-The San Fernando Cathedral dominates Downtown San Antonio, standing proudly across the street from the Spanish Governor's Palace.
-It's open to the public every day from 6 a.m. to 7 p.m. and entry is free, but it's a good idea to check the San Fernando Cathedral website to avoid interrupting mass.
+The San Fernando Cathedral dominates downtown San Antonio, standing proudly across the street from the Spanish Governor's Palace.
+Several bus lines serve the nearby plaza; visitors with cars can park in a garage or lot nearby.
+The cathedral is also a featured stop on several of the best San Antonio tours.
+The cathedral is open to the public every day from 9 a.m. to 5 p.m.
+Monday to Saturday and 8:30 a.m. to 3:30 p.m.
+Sunday.
+Entry is free, but it's a good idea to check the San Fernando Cathedral website to avoid interrupting Mass.

 More Best Things To Do in San Antonio

 #1 Brackenridge Park

 When the River Walk seems too busy, seek refuge from the heat and the swarms of tourists in Brackenridge Park.
 Its 343 acres offer much in the way of relaxation: rustic stone bridges and shaded walkways are perfect for strolling, and the Japanese Tea Garden and San Antonio Botanical Garden beckon to botanists.
 Dress casual so you can take advantage of Brackenridge's jogging trails, golf course and athletic fields.
 The park also hosts outdoor concerts in the natural Sunken Garden Theater.
 In and around the park, you'll also find popular attractions like the San Antonio Zoo and the Witte Museum.